glerner/gl-color-palette-generator/docs/architecture/classes-models-mvc.md

    - Dependencies are explicit and manageable
    - New features can be added without modifying existing code

+4. **Efficient testing with groups**:
+   - Tests can be run together as groups
+   - Architectural component test groups (across all Models, Services, or Controllers)
+   - Feature-centric test groups can span multiple components
+   - Faster feedback cycles by running only relevant tests for the area being worked on

 ## Practical Example: Color Palette Generation

 ### Before (Mixed Responsibilities)